plengauer/opentelemetry-bash/README.md

 ## Manual Instrumentation
 Import the API by referencing the `otelapi.sh` file.
 This is only necessary if you do not choose a fully automatic approach described above.
 In case you use automatic instrumentation, the API will be imported automatically for you.
-Initialize and shutdown the SDK at the start and at the end of your script respectively.
+The SDK needs to be initialized and shut down manually at the start and at the end of your script respectively.
 All config must be set before the call to `otel_init`.
-You can configure the underlying SDK with the same environment variables as any other OpenTelemetry SDK as described <a href="https://opentelemetry.io/docs/languages/sdk-configuration/">here</a>.
+You can configure the underlying SDK with the same variables as any other OpenTelemetry SDK as described <a href="https://opentelemetry.io/docs/languages/sdk-configuration/">here</a>.
 We recommend not just setting the environment variables, but also exporting them so that automatically injected children inherit the same configuration.
 ```bash
 export OTEL_SERVICE_NAME=Test
 export OTEL_RESOURCE_ATTRIBUTES=foo=bar,baz=foo